 Today the University takes its place among the limited number of Carnegie Research Universities designated as having high research activity.
-With a student body of over 16,000, and a faculty numbering nearly 550, it offers some eighty baccalaureate, twenty-nine master's, and nine Ph.D. degree programs.
+With a student body of over 16,000, and a permanent faculty numbering over 550, it offers some eighty baccalaureate, twenty-nine master's, and nine doctoral degree programs.